NectraFi/pest-control/README.md

 - `package.json`: a `pestControl` block with certificate ID, timestamp, and status
 - `package-lock.json`: a `pestControl` block reflecting enforced safe versions (npm)
 - `SECURITY_CERTIFICATE.txt`: human-readable certificate summary

+## Social Preview (Sharing)

+To get a clean preview card when sharing the repo:

+1. Open your repo page on GitHub.
+2. Go to `Settings` > `General` > `Social preview`.
+3. Upload `assets/social-preview.svg` (or the exported PNG if GitHub requires it).
+4. Save.
+GitHub will use this image for link previews.

 ## Why Trust This?